edgedb/edgedb-js/docs/index.rst

 Wouldn't it be great if we could write any arbitrary query and get a type-safe function that we could call?
 Good news, that's exactly what the next generator does!
-The :ref:`queries generator <edgedb-js-queries>` Scans your project for ``*.edgeql`` files and generates a file containing a strongly-typed function.
+The :ref:`queries generator <edgedb-js-queries>` scans your project for ``*.edgeql`` files and generates a file containing a strongly-typed function.

 First, move the query into a separate file called ``getMovie.edgeql``.
 Next,